Jhedie/Jhedie/README.md

 ## 👋 Hi there
-- 👨‍🎓 Computer science student
+- 👨‍🎓 Computer Science student at the University of Leicester
 - 👨🏽‍💻 I’m currently working on Local Events App
 - 🌱 I'm an avid learner, eager to dive into any topic that sparks my curiosity."
 - 🧐 Interested in Software Engineering and architecture, Cloud Native development, InfoSec